PankratzLab/Genvisis-Docs/AppendixAGenomeStudio/sex-determination-explained.md

 # Explanation of Sex Determination

 ## GenomeStudio 2.0.3+
-Genome Studio counts all autosomal loci and Y loci; if there are fewer than 100 autosomal loci or fewer than 20 Y loci, Genome Studio defaults to older Gender Est algorithm (see below).
+GenomeStudio counts all autosomal loci and Y loci; if there are fewer than 100 autosomal loci or fewer than 20 Y loci, GenomeStudio defaults to older Gender Est algorithm (see below).
 Otherwise, if the call rate of the autosomal loci is less than 0.97, the sex call is unknown.
-If the median Y intensity is greater than 0.3, the sex call is male; otherwise, Genome Studio goes to the next step.
+If the median Y intensity is greater than 0.3, the sex call is male; otherwise, GenomeStudio goes to the next step.
 If the median X intensity is less than 0.9, the sex call is unknown; otherwise, the sex call is female.

 Genvisis will more accurately estimate sex, including delineating which samples have aneuploidies (Klinefelter syndrome (47,XXY), Triple X syndrome (47,XXX), and Turner syndrome (45,X), including mosaic versions thereof).
 Thus it is not critical that the GenomeStudio determination be completely accurate.